ericsoco/fire-map/README.md

-# Fire Map: How much of California has burned?
+# The Fires Next Time: A California Wildfire Map

 ## Installing